bahrus/pdpu/README.md

 p-u can pass data in any direction, but the primary intention is to pass it up the DOM tree to a precise single target.
 The CSS selector before the opening brace points to an ID.
 If the selector starts with  a slash, it searches from document, outside any shadow DOM.
 If it has no slashes, it searches within the shadow DOM it belongs to  ../ goes up one level. ../../ goes up two levels, etc.

+The two components are combined into one IIFE.js file, which totals ~2KB minified and gzipped.

 ## Install the Polymer-CLI